springernature/frontend-package-manager/README.md

 Handles the **creation**, **validation**, and **publication** of packages built as part of the Springer Nature Elements Design System.

-The Design System is made up of different `toolkits` that contain `packages` designed for use with different brands within the Springer Nature ecosystem.
+The Design System is made up of different `toolkits` that contain `packages` designed for use with different `brands` within the Springer Nature ecosystem.

 Packages are bundles of front-end assets (HTML, CSS, JS, images, tests etc...) that are published via NPM and used within the Springer Nature ecosystem.
-It is expected that multiple packages live within one repository ([monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9)).
+It is expected that multiple toolkits and packages live within one repository ([monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9)).

 ## Repository structure